Baalbek_Lebanon

 Ibrahim added, “We heard the screams of the victims and smelled the burning flesh from the other side of the valley.”

-In response to the fear among the museum employees, management quickly put protective measures in place.
+In response to the fear among the museum employees, the management team quickly put protective measures in place.
 “There's little chance of us coming under direct attack, but there can be indirect damage, vibrations, shards of glass, from a nearby strike,” Diala Nammour, the museum's director and a member of the Lebanese committee of the International Committee of Museums, explained.

 “So, we put all our ceramics in a safe place, laid several works on the floor so they couldn't fall, and boarded up some windows in the archive room.